 - a description of the Testbed concept

-- a presentation about the Testbed (Flash, MPEG)
+- a (somewhat old) presentation about the Testbed (Flash, MPEG)

 Testbed participants are provided with the Operations Plan and access to the ESSL Testbed Data Interface two weeks before the first testbed week.
 It is expected that each participant prepares for the Testbed with approximately one day of studying both the Operations Plan and getting acquainted with the Data Interface in the weeks before travelling to Wiener Neustadt.

 You can prepare for Testbed participation by following ESSL courses.

 Click here for more information.

 At the end of the seminar participants will receive a participation certificate.

 Registration for the Testbed 2023 has been opened.

 Forecasters and researchers or developers who want to participate in the ESSL Testbed are asked to register as early as possible in order to get a place.